Buy Units

 The participant lifecycle moves through explicit state transitions.
 Ownership is created first, claim readiness comes later.

-A participant pays with supported stable assets and receives shares in the wallet.
+A participant pays with supported stable assets and receives protocol units in the wallet.

-Newly staked shares may remain pending until the protocol period makes them claim-ready.
+Newly staked units may remain pending until the protocol period makes them claim-ready.

 Once claim-ready, the position can participate in claims for supported funded assets.